RaymiiOrg/ansible/README.md

 * collectd is to set up collectd servers and collectd clients, using the `collectd-servers` and `collectd-clients` groups, [see tutorial on Raymii.org](https://raymii.org/s/tutorials/Collectd_server_setup_tutorial_with_web_frontend.html)
 * sudo is to set up sudo as I like it, with an admin group and such.
 * vpn is used to set ip an IPSEC/L2TP VPN server with local user (PAM/UNIX) authentication [as described here](https://raymii.org/s/tutorials/IPSEC_L2TP_vpn_with_Ubuntu_12.04.html)
+* tor is used to set up a tor relay node

 Playbooks are here merely for example for others and reference.

+**Note: Playbooks may be outdated.
+Pull requests welcome**

 # License